Sometimes, you may want to replicate data to a different location than what you initially connected to Stitch.

 - Click Remove Destination to confirm.
 You’ll be prompted to confirm the removal of the current destination’s settings.

-To continue with the switch, click OK to delete the current destination settings.
+- To continue with the switch, click Remove to delete the current destination settings.

 - On the next page, click the icon of the destination type you want to switch to.

 Follow the instructions for that destination type to complete the setup.
 If you need some help, refer to the destination’s setup guide:

 After you’ve successfully connected the new destination, un-pause your integrations.
 Your data will begin replicating according to the historical data option you previously selected.

 If you encounter connection issues, check out the Destination Connection Errors guide for common problems and solutions.